 • The current limiter requirement for track lighting was introduced into Title 24, Part 6 to prevent gaming.
 At the time, there was a concern that builders could bypass the LPD requirements by either claiming a certain amount of wattage installed per track for code compliance and then installing extra heads after compliance verification, or replacing higher efficacy track heads with incandescent track heads after compliance verification.
 However, the current limiter requirement adds complexity to the code, is difficult to enforce, and might now be unnecessary given vast improvements in lighting efficiency and quality since the current limiter requirements were introduced in 2001.
 Some stakeholders have recommended removing this requirement, which would simplify the code language and could lead to simplification of the associated compliance documents.
 However, this proposal does not recommend eliminating the current limiter option.
-Instead, this proposal aligns with ASHRAE 90.1 by specifying that the installed wattage of lighting track served by a current limiter is the wattage of the current limiter
+Instead, when current limiters are used, the standard no longer uses the higher of the current limiter's rated wattage and a wattage value based on the length of track

-- regardless of the length of the track.
-This differs from the current standard which uses the higher of the current limiter's rated wattage or 12.5 watts per linear foot of track. - In addition, in the current code, the installed wattage of recessed luminaires with line voltage medium screw-base sockets are deemed to be 50 watts per socket for the LPD calculations in nonresidential spaces.
+- lighting.
+Instead, the proposal aligns with ASHRAE 90.1 by using the wattage of the current limiter regardless of the length of the track. - In addition, in the current code, recessed luminaires with line voltage medium screw-base sockets are required to be rated at 50 watts per socket for the LPD calculations in nonresidential spaces.
 This is problematic because it discourages the use of highly efficacious lamps (since wattage rating will always be 50 watts even if lower wattage lamps are used), and adds unnecessary complexity to the code.
-For new construction, the Statewide CASE Team recommends that the deemed installed wattage is the higher of the luminaire labeled wattage, or the wattage of the installed lamp.
-For alterations, the Statewide CASE Team recommends that deemed installed wattage of screw-base luminaire is the installed light source wattage in the screw-base socket (of the luminaire) at time of inspection.
-Unlike the current code, this proposal will not require that luminaires be relabeled to claim the reduced wattage after relamping.
+For new construction, the Statewide CASE Team recommends that the higher of the luminaire labeled wattage, or the wattage of the installed lamp be used.
+For alterations, the Statewide CASE Team recommends that the installed light source wattage in the screw-base socket (of the luminaire) at time of inspection be used rather than requiring that luminaires be relabeled.
 This removes a questionable expense from lighting retrofit projects and thus removes a barrier to greater energy efficiency.